 “But teachers in mainstream schools say, ‘thank god it’s the holidays!’
 They count down the days until a holiday and for most of them it’s a job.
 And teaching should not be a job!
 It should be a calling!
 Good teachers get broken down by the system, the energy gets taken away, people are not motivated anymore and it all crumbles.”

-Sabriye and Paul understand that learning is a creative process, not an exercise in obedience or a test of ones memory. effectively applying this understanding has helped them implement a selection of very simple solutions to mainstream schooling’s critical errors by way of aiming to create an environment that caters to the learning styles and creative processes of each of their students as oppose to forcing the student to conform to the preferences of the educator.
+Sabriye and Paul understand that learning is a creative process, not an exercise in obedience or a test of ones memory. effectively applying this understanding has helped them implement a selection of very simple solutions to mainstream schooling’s critical errors.
+They have created an environment that caters to the learning styles and creative processes of each of their students instead of forcing the student to conform to the preferences of the educator.